ddella/OpenSSL/Encryption/Symmetric/README.md

 SHA2-256(new-file.bin)= 7976f1fedef9adc6095e21e8d2869b53f323c29c0053e111a9290f8c9c8569d4
 ```
 ## Full example
-Here is a full example on hoe to encrypt and decrypt a file with symmetric key.
+Following is a full example on how to encrypt and decrypt a file with symmetric key.

 Use this command to generate a random key of 256 bit:
 ```shell
 openssl rand -out key.bin 32
 ```

-Use this command to encrypt the file `file.bin` with the key generated above and save the file as `file.bin.enc`:
+Use this command to encrypt the file `file.bin` with the key generated above and save it as `file.bin.enc`:
 ```shell
 openssl enc -e -aes-256-cbc -p -md sha512 -salt -pbkdf2 -iter 100000 -pass file:./key.bin -in file.bin -out file.bin.enc
 ```